Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/04_ModuleOverview.md

 **PIM**
 The *Product Information Management* (PIM) module is the master data store for collecting, managing, and enriching product data and thus the heart of all your sales channels.
-You can integrate the *PIM* module quickly into your existing system landscapes and serves as the basis for efficient unified commerce across all channels.
+You can integrate the *PIM* module quickly into your existing system landscapes.
+It serves as the basis for efficient unified commerce across all channels.
 The PIM master data are used to provide material master data as well as data needed for the communication with web shops and marketplaces.

 **Material**